vipulnaik/diet-exercise-health/events/2026/2026-activity-tracker.md

 with the intention of purchasing toiletries, but upon seeing the long checkout line I changed my mind and went home without purchasing anything.

+## 2026-03-25

+On Wednesday 2026-03-25, in the late evening, I made a trip to the Amazon Hub Locker at ASUC Berkeley to pick up several packages.
+I took my suitcase along and packed stuff in a mix of my suitcase and my backpack.
+The packed suitcase weight was around 9.3-10.0 kg and the packed backpack weight was around 4.55 kg.
+Both were measured using a luggage weighing machine after returning and before unpacking.